 Here's what happened:

 - I went to the website, and it loaded with a colourful background image and lots of things to click on.
-But I needed to find
+But the instructions on my gift voucher told me to find

 Got a Voucher